hdprz/42_common_core/README.md

 Are you still there ?
 Well, here you will find a portfolio of my work done during my common core at [42 Perpignan Occitanie](https://42perpignan.fr/).

-In each folder you will find information about the specified projects and visuals if the project has graphical elements to display.
+In each folder you will find information about the specified projects and visuals if the project has graphical elements to display (push_swap, fdf, cub3d).

 <div align="center">